barchart/alerting-service-public/README.md

         "name": "Buy TSLA",
         "automatic_reset": true,
         "create_date": "1453673000873",
+        "last_trigger_date": "145367399999",
         "conditions": [ ],
         "publishers": [ ]
     }

+If the alert has never been triggered, the "last_trigger_date" property will be omitted.

 ####Alert States

 * **Inactive** - The alert is not processing.
 It will not begin processing until started (see alertManager.enableAlert).